lwa-project/session_schedules/README.md

   Script to validate SDFs via the validation interfaces available in sdf.py and with the tpss executable.
 This validator runs tpss up to level 2.

+swarmGUI.py
+  wxPython GUI for creating IDF from scratch or modifying existing IDF for another purpose.  swarmGUI contains a variety of features for working with IDFs including a name resolver, a graphical observation layout, and a data volume estimator.

 calibratorSearch.py
   GUI for searching the VLSSr for phase calibrators suitable for the LWA single baseline interferometer.

+shiftIDF.py
+  Multi-purpose tool for shifting IDF files.
+This utility allows the operator
+  to:
+    * Move a IDF file to a new start date/time
+    * Move a IDF file to a new UTC date but the same LST
+    * Switch the run ID to a new value
+    * Convert TRK_SOL and TRK_JOV observations to TRK_RADEC
+    * Only update one of the above and leave the time alone
+    * Print out the contents of the IDF file in an easy-to-digest manner

 Other Contents
 --------------